Icinga/icinga2/doc/21-development.md

 > Just use `C:\local`, the zip file already contains the sub folder.
 Extraction takes a while,
 > the archive contains more than 70k files.

-In order to integrate Boost into Visual Studio 2017, open the `Developer Command Prompt` from the start menu, and navigate to `C:\local\boost_1_71_0`.
+In order to integrate Boost into Visual Studio, open the `Developer Command Prompt` from the start menu, and navigate to `C:\local\boost_1_71_0`.

 Execute `bootstrap.bat` first.